Current

 A few benefits of working at QEII:

-• Three additional leave days over the annual holiday closedown period.
+• Three additional (QEII holidays) leave days over the annual holiday closedown period

-• Flexible working support – we provide the tools to promote work/life balance and flexible work arrangements whenever possible.
+• Flexible working – we provide the tools to support work life and flexible work arrangements whenever possible

-Regional Representative — Manawatū-Whanganui – QEII National Trust Ngā Kairauhī Papa
+Regional Representative — South Canterbury – QEII National Trust Ngā Kairauhī Papa

 Job type: Contract